Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 - Toggle unlock all slots - toggles between automatically unlocking all slots and unlocking slots based on nail level

 ## Credits
-- Lots of trait ideas and balancing: BANANALOVAH
+- Lots of ideas and balancing feedback: BANANALOVAH, DDX2000
 - Artifact icons: Chrome, HBKit
 - Help with assetbundling and custom UI: RedFrog, SFGrenade
 - Help with Randomizer/ItemChanger: BadMagic, Flibber, pimpas
 - Other people whose code I referenced: Kaykao
 - HK Modding Discord for being cool

-Let me know if I forgot anyone!
+Let me know if you helped out somehow but are not listed here!

 ## Misc Info